This was one of the very few native families which had been dignified by the peerage of Ireland.

 It is said that Shanbally bore a remarkable resemblance to Nash and Repton's joint venture, Luscombe Castle in Devon, though Shanbally was considerably larger.

-The 2nd and last Viscount Lismore left Shanbally to his cousins, Lady Beatrice Pole-Carew and Lady Constance Butler, daughters of the 3rd Marquess of Ormonde.
+The 2nd and last Viscount left Shanbally to his cousins, Lady Beatrice Pole-Carew and Lady Constance Butler, daughters of the 3rd Marquess of Ormonde.

 Shanbally was sold in 1954 by Major Patrick Pole-Carew.